 A corneal allograft is donor tissue used by a specialist to support healing.
 BrightMEM is discussed in that context, not as a routine dry eye product.
 The important patient message is cautious hope.
 Newer tissue approaches may expand options for selected eyes, but they require diagnosis, careful follow-up, and realistic expectations.
+For another care decision in this area, see How to Judge Vision-Training Software Claims.

 What Stubborn Ocular Surface Disease Means

 The ocular surface includes the cornea, conjunctiva, tear film, eyelids, and limbus.
 The limbus is the border area that helps renew corneal surface cells.
 When this system is healthy, small scratches usually heal.
 When it is damaged, the surface may break down again and again.
-You can compare this topic with New Progressive Lens Study Targets Digital Eye Strain.

 Some patients have a persistent epithelial defect, which means the top layer of the cornea is not closing as expected.
 Others have limbal stem cell deficiency, in which the cornea loses the normal source of surface renewal.
 Severe dry eye, autoimmune disease, burns, medication toxicity, contact lens injury, eyelid problems, or prior surgery can contribute.
 The diagnosis matters because the right treatment depends on the cause.

-Where a Corneal Allograft Fits
+Where Might a Corneal Allograft Fit?

 A corneal allograft is not the same as a full corneal transplant for cloudy cornea, and it is not the same as artificial tears.
 It is tissue used to help create a better surface environment.
 Public information from eye-bank and cornea sources describes BrightMEM as a decellularized corneal tissue option used in ocular surface reconstruction.